encore428/minesweeper/README.md

 ![index.html page](/index.png)

 Select your assistant for the game:
-- Single flag: you can plant/clear flag on un-exposed slates to indicate that you think it has a mine.
+- **Single flag**: Player plants/clears flag on un-exposed slates to indicate that you think it has a mine.
-- Dual flag: you can plant/clear flag on un-exposed slates to indicate that you think it has a mine.
+- **Dual flag**: Player plants/clears flag on un-exposed slates to indicate that he thinks it has a mine.
-You can also plant/clear question mark on a slate you are analysing.
+Player can also plant/clear **Proposed flag** on a slate being analysed.
-- Intelligent: the computer will perform the analysis and plant flag (called Confirmed flag) on slates that certainly have mines.
-You can only plant/clear question mark (called Proposed flag) on un-exposed slates, and the computer proceeds to perform further analysis.
+- **Intelligent**: The computer performs the analysis and plant **Confirmed flag** on slates that certainly have mines.
+Player only plants/clears **Proposed flag** on un-exposed slates, and the computer proceeds to perform further analysis.

 After you selected your preferred assistant, you can click one of the three game buttons to begin the game.
 Each game (Beginner, Intermediate, Expert) corresponds to a specific canvas size and number of mines to be planted on it.